vinnoangel/Database-Implementation/README.md

 - Implementation of data visualization tools for easier interpretation of results
 - Expansion to include additional healthcare metrics and quality indicators

 This database implementation project provides HealthyLife Hospitals with a powerful tool for managing and analyzing patient admissions, diagnoses, and hospital operations.
-By leveraging the insights gained from this database, the hospital can make data-driven decisions to improve patient care and optimize resource utilization[1][2].
+By leveraging the insights gained from this database, the hospital can make data-driven decisions to improve patient care and optimize resource utilization.